-Tax forms and filing pages focus on the documents that carry tax information from wages, records, and schedules onto a filed return.
-Use this section when you need to identify a form, understand what it reports, or see how filing pieces connect.
+Tax forms and filing pages focus on the documents that carry tax information from wages, records, entity reporting, and schedules onto a filed return.
+Use this section when you need to identify a form, understand what it reports, or see how filing pieces connect across the taxpayer workflow.

 - Amended Return